Young Mentors frequently asked questions

 Young Mentors has been developed by eSafety as part of the Be Connected Initiative.
 Be Connected is an Australian Government initiative developed to increase the confidence, skills and online safety of older Australians.

-This includes all suggested timelines, guidance, promotional resources, templates and training materials needed to run the program.
+This toolkit provides program guidance, training materials and resources to run the program.

 Find a partner

-Community Coordinators can approach and partner with a nearby school or youth group.
-Sample Letters of Introduction are available in the Tool Kit to help make that first connection.
+- Community organisations can approach and partner with a nearby school or youth group.

 Young Mentors is a program for secondary school students and Australians over 50.
 It has been developed to help support older Australians who have little to no digital literacy.